blackgrape2025/peterdavanzo-site/content/writing/ai-scales-mastery.md

 Patiently.

-Repeatedly.
+At scale.

 For free.

-At scale.

 For the first time in history, that kind of relationship may be more readily available to everyone.

-But it invites some interesting questions.
+Which is great, but it invites some interesting questions.

 A good teacher doesn't just give instruction and feedback.